Tracklore/user-service/README.md

 1. **Separation of Concerns**: Authentication data is managed entirely by the auth-service
 2. **Data References**: The user-service maintains references to auth-service users via foreign keys
 3. **Service Communication**: The user-service communicates with the auth-service via HTTP requests to fetch user data when needed
+4. **Event-Driven Communication**: The user-service consumes "UserCreated" events from a message queue to create auth user references

 ### Profile Management
 The service no longer performs CRUD operations on user profile fields in a shared users table.
 Instead, it: